McDonald’s is a global force to be reckoned…

 A few tweets a day will not yield the same results as an email marketing campaign that took a couple of months of hard work to pull off.

 There isn’t some magical new piece of software that will automate 99% of your marketing and lead generation efforts.
 They might say there is, but there isn’t.

-Marketing, like everything in business, takes a lot of grind, trial and error and expertise.
+Marketing, like everything in business, takes a lot of grinds, trial and error, and expertise.

 You might feel somewhat disheartened by this, but you shouldn’t be.
 If there were marketing shortcuts, then everyone would be doing it and your hard work would not pay off.